Panasonic GX9 vs Fujifilm X100T

 Review summary: Panasonic GX9 vs Fujifilm X100T

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX9 and the Fujifilm X100T?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-GX9: